top of page

 Monroe Addition to Monrovia Tract

-Monroe's property was located in the large square marked B , and his brother, C.O.
+Monroe's personal property was located in the large square marked B , and his brother C.O.
 Monroe's property was located in Block F. Though the property was landscaped, it was not set up for citrus production.
 Monroe was far too busy with his various real estate businesses, civic obligations, and city government participation to involve himself with citrus ranching, though he did have citrus on his property.
 His brother, C.O.
-Monroe did plant his property in citrus as did other large land holders in the Monroe Addition like the Spence Family.
+Monroe did plant his property in citrus as did other large land holders, such as the Spence family, in the Monroe Addition.

 Additional streets running north and south were later cut through the blocks.
 Stedman Avenue was cut through between Myrtle and Primrose on the vertical line in Block C and goes all the way up to Hillcrest (Banana on this map).
 Acacia went in between North Primrose and North Magnolia, along the vertical lining running through the letters D and E on the map.
 It dead ends at Oaks Avenue which was cut through from Myrtle Avenue to Magnolia approximately along the southern boundary of the Monroe brothers' properties.